paulca/whenever.js/README.md

 # Whenever.js #

-Whenever is a javascript library that provides a simple domain specific language on top of jQuery to specify your application's behavior using a syntax that reads like English.
+Whenever is a javascript library that lets you write your application logic in a format that reads like English.
+You define your definitions by using a simple expression chain, then hook it up in the background using jQuery, zepto, Prototype, mootools, dojo et al. jQuery support ships out of the box.

 Whenever helps you to organise your javascripts in a clean and tidy way, and keeps your implementation logic separate from your behavioral logic.